 Laws of absorption.
 Absorption spectrum.
 Principle, instrumentation and applications of UV-visible spectrophotometry, spectrofluorimetry and luminometry.
-Atomic emission and absorption spectroscopy.
-Brief outline of the principles and applications of NMR, ESR, ORD, and CD.
+Atomic spectroscopy - principle and applications of atomic flame and flameless spectrophotometry.
+Brief outline of the principles and biological applications of NMR, ESR, ORD, and CD.